Hubbins67/nexthol-nutanix101/index.rst

 #.
 Following OS installation you can complete the **Nutanix Guest Tools (NGT)** installation by selecting the VM in Prism and clicking **Manage Guest Tools > Enable Nutanix Guest Tools > Mount Guest Tools**, and clicking **Submit**.

    This will use the virtual CD-ROM device to mount the NGT installation ISO to the VM.
-NGT includes the previously installed VirtIO drivers, as well as services to support self-service file restore and application consistent (VSS) snapshots.
+NGT includes the previously installed VirtIO drivers, as well as services to support **Self-Service File Restore (SSR)** and **Application Consistent (VSS) snapshots**.

     .. figure:: images/deploy_workloads_nutanix_guest_tools.png